-When a parent becomes unwilling or unable to care for their own children, the youth typically end up in foster care, or under the guardianship of a friend or family member.
-There are many benefits for the child if they are able to stay with kin: better mental health outcomes, the severity of childhood trauma is limited, and fewer children end up separated from their siblings.
+When a parent becomes unwilling or unable to care for their own children, the youth typically end up in foster care or under the guardianship of a friend or family member.
+There are many benefits for the child if they can stay with kin: better mental health outcomes, the severity of childhood trauma is limited, and fewer children end up separated from their siblings.

-Unfortunately, many beneficial resources that are available to foster parents have been denied to kinship caregivers.
-The Fostering Family program helps to bridge that gap, providing much needed assistance, support, and guidance for kinship caregivers.
+Unfortunately, many beneficial resources available to foster parents have been denied to kinship caregivers.
+The Fostering Family program helps to bridge that gap, providing much-needed assistance, support, and guidance for kinship caregivers.

 What Kind Of Services Are Provided?

-- Assistance in determining the needs of the family and what services they may be eligible to receive.
+- Assistance in determining the family’s needs and what services they may be eligible to receive.

 - Assistance in completing guardianship packets to help caregivers register children for school and apply for medical services.